 CGNet Swara serves people who lack access to mainstream media outlets and works on a Linux server with an internet connection.
 Some of the libraries that need to be configured in server are: mysql, mysql-server, wget, gcc, gcc-c++, bison, libtermcap-devel, newt, newt-devel, ncurses, ncurses-devel, svn, zlib, zlib-devel, openssl, openssl-devel, kernel-devel, httpd, php-mysql, php and MySQL-python.

-CGNet Swara has the aims to empower marginalized people, including India’s 80 million tribals, by giving them an outlet to communicate with each other and the national and global media.
+CGNet Swara has the aim to empower marginalized people, including India’s 80 million tribals, by giving them an outlet to communicate with each other and the national and global media.
 Because the system gives rural, low-literate communities a way to connect using their own words and voices, CGnet Swara also can play an important role in preserving some of India’s ancient tribal languages.
 Their vision is to scale the service within India and eventually beyond, creating an ecosystem of local reports that is universally accessible via low-cost mobile phones.

 Although there are no reports/studies from testing organizations available, CGNet Swara counts with the support of several relevant organizations including Environics Trust, Gates Foundation, Hivos, International Center for Journalists, IPS Media Foundation, MacArthur Foundation, Sitara, UN Democracy Fund.